Ankit404butfound/PyWhatKit/CONTRIBUTING.md

 ### Adding New Features

+Here are some few things to keep in mind before working on a new feature:

+* We really want this library to be lightweight so please don't add features with heavy dependencies
+* Keep the features relevant to the library
-If you want to add new features to the library, please open an issue first to discuss it.
-Thanks
+* Before adding a new feature, open up an Issue to discuss it

 ### Provide Support on Issues